-Even though synthetic marijuana might seem like a good idea for people who are trying to stay "sober" or avoid getting dinged on a drug test, the sheer volume of stories about the negative and insane side effect of fake weed, or "spice," should make even the most experienced of user want to stay away at all costs.
-The drug called spice (or sometimes K2) is a synthetic blend of chemicals that’s meant to mimic the effects of smoking weed, but without the stigma.
-Unfortunately, the spice drug effects are far worse and crazier than any side effect that comes along with smoking weed.
-If you’re still on the fence about the spice drug here are some truly alarming stories about the drug spice.
+Synthetic cannabinoids might seem like a good idea for people who are trying to stay "sober" or trying to avoid getting dinged on a urine test.
+However, the sheer volume of stories about the negative side effects synthetic cannabinoids like spice or K2 should make even the most experienced person want to stay away at all costs.
+This drug is a synthetic blend of chemicals that are meant to mimic the effects of THC, but without the stigma.

 Over 70 People Overdosed On K2 In New Haven, CT

-Fortunately, none of the victims died, but Rick Fontana, New Haven's director of emergency operations, said, "Two individuals had life-threatening symptoms, and the others had non-life-threatening symptoms."
-According to Fontana, symptoms included, "vomiting, hallucinating, high blood pressure, shallow breathing, semi-conscious and unconscious states."
+Fortunately, none of the victims passed, but Rick Fontana, New Haven's director of emergency operations, said: "Two individuals had life-threatening symptoms, and the others had non-life-threatening symptoms."
+According to Fontana, symptoms included "vomiting, hallucinating, high blood pressure, shallow breathing, semi-conscious and unconscious states."

-Woman High on Spice Destroyed A Subway In Alaska
+Woman On Spice Destroyed A Subway In Alaska

-A Subway sandwich shop was left in disarray after a naked woman went on a violent rampage through the store.
-Not only did she break EVERYTHING, but she sprayed a fire extinguisher all over the place too.
-Police believe this to be a spice-related freak out.
+A Subway sandwich shop was left in disarray after a naked woman went on a rampage through the store.
+Not only did she break everything, but she sprayed a fire extinguisher all over the place too.
+Police believe this to be a spice-related reaction.

 Bad Batch Of K2 Sent Dozens of Denverites To The Hospital

 In 2013, a "bad batch" of Black Mamba (a version of K2) flooded the Denver market, sending dozens of users to the hospital.
-Some of the users even ended up falling into comas.
-One nurse said of the incident, "I've been in emergency medicine for the last 11 years, and I've never seen a problem like this before."
+Some of the victims even ended up falling into comas.
+One nurse said of the incident: "I've been in emergency medicine for the last 11 years, and I've never seen a problem like this before."

-Man High On Spice Cut The Fetus Out of His Wife's Womb
+Man On Spice Cut The Fetus Out of His Wife's Womb